 IDEA requires that the district provide the parent with a Written Notice any time the district proposes or refuses to initiate or change the identification, evaluation, placement, or IEP.
 The Written Notice (WN) is to reflect what action will occur following the IEP meeting; not what will occur at the meeting.

-Sample Written Notice
+If the student qualifies for Extended School Year (ESY), it is to be indicated in the Written Notice.